-During the gray days of winter, bring on the blocks of color!
+Want to instantly brighten any day?
+Bring on the blocks of color!
 These box totes are sewn up in 100% linen so they have a wonderfully soft slouch.
 Each bag features three coordinating solid colors set against one another in big, bold blocks both inside and out.
-Get ready to make a statement for the new year… and the new decade!
+Get ready to make a statement!
 Because you should never be afraid to show your true colors.

 This is the kind of project that goes together in a snap – with just enough cool details to make the finished bag outstanding.
 There’s a dramatic 3½” X-box that secures each side of the strap.
 Triple stitching makes the tone-on-tone edgestitching and topstitching pop.
 And, there’s a patch pocket on the lining for an extra splash of hidden color.